ASTM D6537 Shock Testing

 The sensing orientation of the accelerometer in reference to the axis of the product is documented.
 When the package is assembled, the accelerometer orientation may not be readily accessible.
 Necessary connections are made from the accelerometer(s) to the signal conditioner.

-The package is assembled in accordance with the specimen option chosen and is closed and secured in the same manner as specified for shipment.
+The package is assembled by the specimen option chosen and is closed and secured in the same manner as specified for shipment.
 The shock event is then performed per the established shock and impact method.
 Where desired and capable, data is saved for further testing and archival purposes.

 The ASTM D6537 shock integrity test is repeated as needed to complete the total number of shock impacts per pre-established test sequence.